Nobody Knows Me: Critical reception

 The song received generally favorable reviews from music critics.
 Stephen Thomas Erlewine from AllMusic praised the song as one of the best tracks of the album, calling it "infectious".
 Sean O'Brien from The People praised "Nobody Knows Me" as "the best song of the album" and her "one of her best ever".
-He also said that the song is one of the reasons why Madonna is queen of pop.
+He also stated that the song "shows why Madonna is [the] queen of pop".
 Jon Pareles from The New York Times considered it as the album's most danceable song.
 Lucy O'Brien in her book Madonna: Like an Icon, called the song "dazed-sounding".
 Metro Times described Ahmadzai's programming as "by far the best thing on the album".
 James Hannaham from Spin compared "Nobody Knows Me" to Donna Summer's "I Feel Love", and deemed it as a highlight from the album.
 Alan Braidwood from BBC Music felt that the song was "insane" with its electronic, chaotic, fast and manic pounding synths.
 "There is so much going on here several it'll take several plays to really get it, but it's ace."
 Ken Tucker from Entertainment Weekly described "Nobody Knows Me" as the "downright thrilling" and "deploys a shrewd little form-versus-content paradox".

 Spence D. from IGN Music commented that the song is the coolest song on the album up to this point.
 Paul Rees from Q magazine complemented the track as a "conventional rock song, filled with drama, darkness and surprises".
 USA Today's Edna Gunderson said that the "funkified" synth-pop of "Nobody Knows Me" attests to Madonna's "undiminished" skills as a shrewd pop composer.
 Yahoo!
 Music's Dan Genoe commented that Madonna has a personality crisis in the song.
 Jessica Winter from The Village Voice gave the song a mixed review, writing: "It mutes slightly the slaphappy beats of Mirwais's own club hit "Disco Science" to make vague digs at the press and defensively vow self-improvement.
 Madonna's voice is mixed and diced into baby gurgles, which might have been cute if it weren't so redundant."
 John Payne from LA Weekly deduced that even within the synth sounds of the song, he could see "real feeling deeply ingrained in this particular icon.
 'Why should I care what the world thinks of me?'
 That is, yes, she does care what the world thinks of her.
 She says she’ll just withdraw from the public eye, ’cause who needs this, huh?"
 Conversely, Rikky Rooksby, author of The Complete Guide to the Music of Madonna, gave a negative review saying that "Nobody Knows Me" might be the silliest track that Madonna had ever recorded.